2003Ankita/pagerank-assignment/README.md

 ### Run tests
 Run all unit tests using pytest: pytest
-This will execute the tests in the tests/ directory and verify the correctness of the PageRank implementation.
+This runs the tests in the tests/ directory and verifies correctness on a small deterministic graph (independent of the randomly generated 20K files).

 ## Run PageRank on GCS data
 To execute the PageRank algorithm, run the following command from the project root: